How to Identify Opportunities and Threats in Business Planning

-When listing opportunities, think about emerging technologies, availability of new materials, new customer categories, market growth, new uses for old products (think about how cellphones now double as cameras and even computers), new rules and regulations, new distribution or location opportunities, positive changes in your competitive environment, and other forces that can contribute to your success.
+When listing opportunities, consider emerging technologies, availability of new materials, new customer categories, changing customer tastes, market growth, new uses for old products (think about how mobile phones and even eyeglasses now double as cameras and computers), new distribution or location opportunities, positive changes in your competitive environment, and other forces that can affect your success.

-When listing threats, consider the impact of shrinking markets, changing consumer trends, raw material shortages, economic downturns, new regulations, and threatening changes in your competitive environment, including new competitors and competitive mergers and alliances.
+When listing threats, consider the impact of shrinking markets, altered consumer tastes and purchase tendencies, raw material shortages, economic downturns, new regulations, changes that affect access to your business, and competitive threats, including new competing businesses and competitive mergers and alliances.
 Also think about the impact of expiring patents, labor issues, global issues, and new products that may make your offering outdated or unnecessary.

-If you’re having a tough time getting specific, go back to your strengths and weaknesses survey, but this time use it to list strengths and weaknesses of your leading competitor.
+If you’re having a tough time getting specific, look back at the strengths and weaknesses, but this time, use it to list strengths and weaknesses of a competitor.
 You won’t know as much about your competitor’s capabilities as you know about your own, but you probably know enough to flag areas of strength and weakness.
 Your competitor’s strengths are potential threats to your business, and its weaknesses present potential opportunities.

-Looking over the list, the caterers were encouraged.
+Looking over this list, the caterers were encouraged.
 Their opportunities outnumbered their threats.
 What’s more, they were convinced that they had the capabilities to capitalize on the pluses and counter the negatives.